2020 Nagorno-Karabakh ceasefire agreement

-The 2020 Nagorno-Karabakh ceasefire agreement is an armistice agreement that ended the Second Nagorno-Karabakh War.
-It was signed on 9 November by the President of Azerbaijan Ilham Aliyev, the Prime Minister of Armenia Nikol Pashinyan and the President of Russia Vladimir Putin, and ended all hostilities in the Nagorno-Karabakh region from 00:00, 10 November 2020 Moscow time.
-The president of the self-declared Republic of Artsakh, Arayik Harutyunyan, also agreed to an end of hostilities.
-Armenian Prime Minister Nikol Pashinyan did not join the video conference between the Azerbaijani and Russian leaders as can be seen from the available footage.
+The 2020 Nagorno-Karabakh ceasefire agreement was an armistice agreement that ended the Second Nagorno-Karabakh War.
+It was signed on 9 November by the President of Azerbaijan Ilham Aliyev, the Prime Minister of Armenia Nikol Pashinyan and the President of Russia Vladimir Putin, and ended all hostilities in the Nagorno-Karabakh region from 00:00, on 10 November 2020 Moscow time.
+The president of the breakaway Republic of Artsakh, Arayik Harutyunyan, also agreed to an end of hostilities.

 Background

 Renewed hostilities between Azerbaijan and Artsakh together with Armenia began on 27 September 2020.
-Azerbaijan recovered many of its territories during the following six weeks which culminated in the capture of the strategically important town Shusha and prompted the two sides to agree to a ceasefire deal on 9 November 2020.
+Azerbaijan captured many territories during the following six weeks which culminated in the capture of the strategically important town of Shusha and prompted the two sides to agree to a ceasefire deal on 9 November 2020.

 Overview

 According to the agreement, both belligerent parties agreed to exchange prisoners of war and the dead.
 The Armenian forces were to withdraw from Armenian-occupied territories surrounding Nagorno-Karabakh by 1 December 2020.
-Armenia lost roughly 75% of the territories in and around Nagorno-Karabakh that it controlled prior to the war.
+Armenia lost roughly 72% of the territories in and around Nagorno-Karabakh that it controlled prior to the war.
 An approximately 2,000-strong Russian peacekeeping force from the Russian Ground Forces was to be deployed to the region for a minimum of five years, one of its task being protection of the Lachin corridor, the only remaining passage between Armenia and Republic of Artsakh.
 Additionally, Armenia undertook to "guarantee safety" of transport links between mainland Azerbaijan and its Nakhchivan exclave.
-Russian FSB′s Border Troops would exercise control over the transport connections.
+Russian FSB's Border Troops would exercise control over the transport connections.